NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 ![LVS extracted SPICE netlist](images/02_lvs_extracted_spice_netlist.png)

-The extracted netlist contained the standard-cell subcircuit and the recognized transistor instances.

-The top-level definition retained the port information:
+The extracted subcircuit retained the standard-cell port order:

 ```spice
 .subckt sky130_fd_sc_hd__and2_1 A B VGND VNB VPB VPWR X
 ```

-The extracted device network contained six transistor subcircuit calls.
+The netlist contained six transistor subcircuit instances corresponding to the devices recognized from the physical layout.

-This LVS-oriented version primarily represents:
+At this stage, the main information represented was:

 ```text
 Devices